camila-dangelo-tempesta/Books_to-_Scrape/README.md

 # 6. Conclusions

+The objective of the project was to extract data from a website and extract structured information in order to answer the business team's question.

+Therefore, the preferred catalog in sales recommendations to customers should be **Business**.
+Because it has the lowest average selling price with the highest rate of customer recommendation.
+Followed by the **Humor** catalogue, as it has the lowest selling price, although it has the highest rating according to the customer recommendation index.

-The purpose of the project was to extract data from a website to extract structured information for further analysis and insights.
-I managed to deliver all the demands that can be accessed in the books available in this project.
+I believe I have managed to deliver all the demands of the business problems, which can be accessed in the books available in this project can be accessed in the books available in this project.

 # 7. Lessons Learned